alexanderchuranov/Metaresc/README.md

 		(int_ptr_t, pointers_array, [2]));
 ```

-##### Function pointers declaration
+##### Function pointer declaration
 If `suffix` is an expression in parentheses, then this field is
 treated as a function pointer declaration.
 I.e. declaration is
 equivalent of `type (*name) suffix;` as a standard type
 declaration.
-List of function agruments is processed and Metaresc type
+List of function arguments is processed and Metaresc type
 descriptor contains this list in a structured way.
 This information
-could be retrieved at run-time trhough reflection API.
+could be retrieved at run-time through reflection API.
 User must not
 use arguments names in this declaration.
 Variadic functions should be
 declared as non-serializable fields.
 Metaresc serialize function
 pointers as function names retrieved via `dladdr ()`.
 If function name
-is not available then pointer is serialized as hex value.
+is not available then the pointer is serialized as hex value.

 ```c
 TYPEDEF_STRUCT (functions_t,